frossm/quoter/README.md

 Unfortunately, IEXCloud does not provide index data.
 Therefor they are scraped from a finance website.
 I don't really like this, but it seems the only option at this point.
 It does mean that there is a likelihood that I'll probably have to keep updating the program if the web page format changes.

+I live in the US and have no idea how this will perform for stock exchanges other than the DOW, S&P500, and the NASDAQ.
+However, I would imagine it would work for the stock quotes as long as iexcloud can provide them.

 ## Program Setup

 Before you can start to use the tool, you'll need to store your API Secret Key.
 To do this execute the following: